Real-time Parties

 Code snippet for this language cURL has not been found.
 Please choose another language to show equivalent examples.

-Best practices #
+Best practices

 We recommend you don’t use parties to implement multiplayer game logic or use it for scenarios where the messages sent to the party members is intended to drive gameplay progression.
-In these cases it’s better to use the authoritative multiplayer engine in the game server.
+In these cases it’s better to use the authoritative multiplayer engine in the game backend.
 This gives you complete control over your multiplayer net code and the logic associated with actions taken by users.